Kia Seltos: Engines

-Kia KX3 (SP2c)
+China (SP2c)

-In September 2019, the Seltos was unveiled at the Chengdu Motor Show as the second-generation Kia KX3.
-Coded internally as SP2c, the car debuted in the Chinese market in December 2019.
+In September 2019, the Seltos was unveiled at the Chengdu Motor Show as the second-generation Kia KX3, with the local name KX3 Aopao (傲跑).
+Coded internally as SP2c, this model debuted in the Chinese market in December 2019.
 The KX3 has a 2650 mm wheelbase, longer than any other versions of the Seltos.

+In April 2023, the KX3 was renamed to Seltos coinciding with the release of its refreshed model.
+The facelifted SP2c replaced the Korea-built SP2 in the Philippines in December 2023 and the Indian-built SP2i for the UAE, and Latin America in August 2023.

 Awards

 U.S. News & World Report ranked the Kia Seltos at No. 4 on its list of Best Subcompact SUVs for 2022, giving it a score of 8.2 out of 10.

+Second generation (SP3; 2026)

+The second-generation Seltos will be unveiled on 10 December 2025.